vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 let b:undo_indent = 'setlocal autoindent<'
 ```

-The stock `$VIMRUNTIME/indent/php.vim` still loads after this script, but
+The stock `$VIMRUNTIME/indent/php.vim` still loads after this script, and will
+still appear in the output of [`:scriptnames`][sn], but execution never gets
-execution never gets past the load guard, leaving our single setting of
+past the load guard, leaving our single setting of `'autoindent'`intact.

-`'autoindent'`intact.
-In doing this, we’ve now replaced the `php` indent plugin
+In doing the above, we’ve now replaced the `php` indent plugin with our own.
-with our own.
-Perhaps we’ll refine it a bit more later, or write an
+Perhaps we’ll refine it a bit more later, or write an [`'indentexpr'`][ie] for
-[`'indentexpr'`][ie] for it that we prefer.
+it that we prefer.

 ### Advanced example